Data handling with Pandas![link image 69](/icons/link.svg)

 6. Data Deletion![link image 100](/icons/link.svg)

-A specific column can be removed using the pop()
+A specific column can be deleted using the pop()

 dataframe.pop("constante")